Into the White: Actual events

 The film account is loosely based on historical events, although the British characters' names are changed.
 Captain R.T.
 Partridge is renamed Charles P. Davenport and Lieutenant R.S.
 Bostock became Robert Smith.
-The German characters' names bear more resemblance names of their real-life counterparts.
+The German characters' names bear more resemblance to the names of their real-life counterparts.
 Three British Royal Navy Blackburn Skuas operating from HMS Ark Royal attacked the Heinkel He 111 and knocked out the Germans' port engine.
 The German aircraft crashed 1,000 meters above sea level in a remote mountain area, miles from any major road.
 The German tail gunner Hans Hauck was dead when the bomber crashed.

 Captain R.T.
 Partridge, squadron leader of the 800 Naval Air Squadron, Fleet Air Arm, experienced a failing engine in his Skua and glided down to land on a frozen lake.
 He had seen a small hut nearby and he and his radio operator, Lieutenant Bostock, hiked through heavy snow to the deserted reindeer hunters' cabin.
 A few minutes later, they were alerted by a whistle and saw the three survivors of the German Heinkel armed with pistols and knives.
 Speaking broken German and English, the British managed to persuade the Germans that they were the crew of a Vickers Wellington bomber, rather than the fighter that had shot them down.
 The Germans believed that they had been shot down by a Supermarine Spitfire.